 The Christmas gospel shows us how very fun God is.
 Appreciating the Lord’s fun-natured personality can have a huge positive impact on our life and ministry to others.

 We expect God to be a judge, holy, all-powerful, all-knowing, everywhere present, eternal, and totally loving.
 But is God really fun?
-That sounds nice, but it seems to diminish the Divine Being.
-We’ve read theology books on the attributes of God and fun does not make the list!
+That sounds nice, but it seems to diminish God’s holiness and glory.
+We’ve read theology books on the attributes of God and fun does not make the list.

-Sometimes we who are Bible teachers or pastors are stuffy and wrong!
+Sometimes we who are Bible teachers or pastors can be stuffy and wrong.
 The truly serious and urgent nature of our work weighs us down.

 But if we read the Gospels soulfully we see that Jesus, the eternal God in human flesh, not only fulfills the standard list of divine traits, he is also happy, affectionate, surprising, playful, funny, and fun!

 As new grandparents, Kristi and I have a fresh excitement for Christmas.
-Eight-month-old Juliet reminds us that the child Jesus is a special source of bonding and fun for us.
+Our two little grandchildren remind us that the child Jesus is a special source of bonding and fun for us.